gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We've continued to improve our dependency resolution engine, so that it now requires much less heap space.
 A moderately sized multi-project build can expect to see a 20-25% reduction in heap usage thanks to these improvements.

-### Continue on failure (`--continue`) no longer experimental

-Often a high-level task is dependent on multiple smaller tasks.
-By default, Gradle will stop executing any task and fail the build as soon as one of these sub-tasks fails.
-This means that the build will finish sooner, but it does not reveal failures in other, independent sub-tasks.
-There are many times when you would like to find out as many failures as possible in a single build execution.
-For example, when you kick off a build before heading out to lunch, or running a nightly CI job.
-The `--continue` command-line option allows you to do just that.

-With the addition of [nicer reporting of multiple build failures](#multiple_build_failures), we now consider `--continue` a fully-fledged capability of Gradle, and have removed the `experimental` flag from this option.
-Please see the [User Guide section](userguide/tutorial_gradle_command_line.html#sec:continue_build_on_failure) for more details.

 ### <a id="multiple_build_failures"></a>Reporting of multiple build failures

-When running the build with `--continue` or the new `--parallel` option (see [below](#parallel)) it is possible to have multiple failures in your build.
+When running the build with `--continue` or the [new `--parallel` option](#parallel) it is possible to have multiple failures in your build.
 While executing Gradle will now report on tasks that fail, as well as producing output detailing _all_ build failures on build completion.

 The new output clearly indicates the cause and possible analysis of each failure, making it easier to track down the underlying issue.
 Detailing _all_ failures makes the `--continue` command line option much more useful: it is now possible to use this option to